zieka/cas/developer/Sec-Vuln-Response.md

 <div class="alert alert-warning"><strong>List Etiquette</strong><p>The security team asks that you please <strong>DO NOT</strong> create publicly-viewable issues or posts to address the problem.
 There is no good sense in creating panic and chaos.
 All community members <strong>SHOULD</strong> ignore all such public announcements and reports.</p></div>

+### Dependency Upgrades

+Given the amount of effort involved in planning and releasing a security patch and disclosing the issue, communicating descriptions, intent, attack window and fixes, etc it is generally best to keep security releases reserved for issues that actually can be reproduced based on a concrete use case or those that truly and in practice affect the inner workings of the CAS software in a real way.
+If you could have such a use case at some point, please be sure to supply details and steps to reproduce issues.
+Supposed *vulnerabilities* that are picked up and reported by security scanners, static code analyzers and such affecting a third party library used by CAS generally do not qualify, unless there is solid evidence provided by the reporter to indicate a real, practical issue affecting CAS daily ops.
+Such warnings often appear superficial in the context of a CAS deployment.
+Usually, the best course of action would be to make the upgrades either locally to the installation script or switch to a more recent CAS version that might remove such warnings.

 ### Report Format

 When you are preparing to communicate a security issue to the appropriate channel privately, please make sure your report contains enough diagnostics data to expedite reviews and feedback: